Kong/kongponents/docs/components/checkbox.md

 ### default

-Anything passed in to the default slot will replace the label prop text
+Content passed in to the `default` slot will be shown as the label content.
+The slot content takes precedence over the `label` prop.

 <KCheckbox v-model="defaultSlotCheckbox">
    I agree to the&nbsp;<a href="#slots">privacy policy</a>.